-1. Always serve your non payment of rent notices.
-Regardless of what you tenant say.
+1. Always serve your non-payment of rent notices.
+Regardless of what your tenant says.

 2. Move-in inspections should include a report and pictures.

 3. Perform periodic inspections to make sure your investments are in good hands.

 4. Consider changing your furnace filters.
 The odds are your tenant will not.